sinister/Minecraft-SFA-scripts/README.md

 ## Get Valid Bearer
 Requires Python, the requests and json library.

-Used to get a valid bearer token from just the access token given by the authserver without a captcha (Only works for SFAs)
+Used to get a valid bearer token using the access token given by Yggdrasil.

 After that, it's fairly straight-forward and self explanatory but if you don't understand something, consult https://wiki.vg/Authentication#Authenticate